Last updated on March 17th, 2021 at 11:25 pm

 We Are The 19%.

-However, despite already being part of a shrinking minority, the cards are stacked against us — we’re expected to fail.
-Not long after my son’s birth, I was hit with advice from people both Sarah and I knew — many without kids of their own — on how I should conduct myself with my first steps in fatherhood:
+However, despite already being part of a shrinking minority, the world’s stacked the cards against us—we’re expected to fail.
+Not long after my son’s birth, I was hit with advice from people both Sarah and I knew — many without kids of their own—on how I should conduct myself with my first steps in fatherhood: